-Anybody who has ever used a French Press coffee maker are already too familiar with the arduous task of cleaning the thing.
+Anybody who has ever used a French Press coffee maker is already too familiar with the arduous task of cleaning the thing.
 A big clump of wet coffee grounds at the bottom of a cylinder that my hand is too fat to fit in is a mess waiting to happen.

 1. Remove Used Grounds

-Ok, I realize this may be an obvious step, but for many people the best way to remove coffee grounds from a French Press isn’t so obvious.
+Ok, I realize this may be an obvious step, but for many people, the best way to remove coffee grounds from a French Press isn’t so obvious.

 If you can’t get all of the grounds out by simply tapping the bottom of your French Press, you should use a long spoon, spatula, or brush to scoop out the remainder.
 By the way, a little bit of ground coffee won’t hurt your sink…so feel free to wash any remaining coffee grounds down the sink.